PARA SITE : SIGNALS…瞬息:

 - With sculpture ‘The past from the ruins’ by Jaffa Lam on view.

 Next to it was Jaffa Lam’s newly commissioned work ‘The past from the ruins’.
-Particularly interested in this piece, I was pleasantly surprised to hear the curator explain the artist’s intentions behind this seemingly ordinary football.
-Evoking the feelings of loneliness resulting from migration, this object is moved around the space throughout the show and placed next to another existing work, as if seeking refuge.
+Evoking feelings of loneliness resulting from migration, this object is moved around the show and placed next to another existing work, as if seeking refuge.
 It marks its every stop through a polaroid photo, making us able to trace its every steps.
 While it weights 15kg, a heaviness that mirrors the sense of being stuck and frozen in time, Lam recalls the adolescent joys found in an elementary sport that is accessible to all walks of life.
-What especially marked me however, was that this work essentially exists only in relation to others.
-It is an artwork that demands more than itself, that actively looks for safety in the ‘other’.
-Lam invites the audience in, encouraging us to follow the connections between different pieces, and carefully observe this crossroad of narratives.
+It is an artwork that demands more than itself however, essentially existing only in relation to others.
+It is a piece that actively looks for safety in the ‘other’.
+Lam invites the audience in, encouraging us to follow the connections between different pieces.

 Mika Tajima - Negative Entropy (Bioweaving Mill, Brain Stent Production, Magenta, Double) - 2018 - Cotton, polyester, rayon, wool acoustic baffling felt, and white oak - 139.6 x 110.3 x 5.7 cm (framed)